Harris hails 'new era' at meeting with Mexican president to stem migration | Politics

 The administration sees Mexico as an important partner both on slowing the flow and on working on development in Central America, where relations between national governments and Washington are increasingly fraught.
 Washington and Mexico largely agree they need to attack underlying causes of poverty and violence to stem migration from Central America's "Northern Triangle" - El Salvador Guatemala and Honduras.

 It was not immediately clear if Harris used the meeting to push Mexico to further intensify efforts to detain migrants.
 Harris spokeswoman and senior adviser Symone Sanders said on Monday the two sides would discuss stepping up enforcement.
-However, Mexican Foreign Minister Marcelo Ebrard said they would not.
+However, Ebrard said they would not.

-"We are not going to talk about operations or other things," Ebrard said.
+"We are not going to talk about operations or other things," Ebrard said earlier on Tuesday.
 "What is going to be the focus of attention today is how we can promote development in the short term in these three countries," Ebrard said, referring to El Salvador, Guatemala and Honduras.
 Temporary work visas would be on the agenda, he said.

 Mexico detained 91,000 illegal migrants in the five months of the year, immigration authorities said on Monday, with minors making up a fifth of all detentions.
 Some members of the Biden administration think Mexico could do more.
 Harris, tasked by Biden to help stabilize Central America, has promised an additional $310 million in aid to soothe the impact of the pandemic and hurricanes last year in the region.